 The purpose of this policy is

-To ensure investments and borrowings are made in accordance with legislative requirements including the Crown Entities Act 2004, the Education Act 1989 and the Public Finance Act 1989.
+To ensure investments and borrowings are made in accordance with legislative requirements including the Crown Entities Act 2004, the Education and Training Act 2020 and the Public Finance Act 1989.

 To provide a framework within which the University can effectively manage and safeguard its financial resources.